cfinn8822/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

  - In the Deployment Configuration tab, select "Add a new forest".
- - Type any domain name you wish to use (for this example use "mydomain.com")
+ - Type any domain name you wish to use for this example use ("mydomain.com")
  - Click "Next".

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

  - Create a password of your choice.
  - Keep clicking "Next" until the "Install" option is enabled, then click "Install".
-   - Installing will result in restarting the DC-1 VM.
+   - Installing will result in restarting the DC-01 VM.

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DjdAibt.jpg.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

- - Once completed, log back into the DC-1 VM
+ - Once completed, log back into the DC-01 VM
    - However, you should not be able use the same username as before, now it will require the domain name.
  - Select "More Choices", then click "Use a different account".
- - Change the username to add the domain name at the beginning of the original username (for this example use "mydomain.com\labuser").
+ - Change the username to add the domain name at the beginning of the original username for this example use ("mydomain.com\labuser").

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 6)Create an Admin Account in Active Directory

- - On the DC-1 VM, in Server Manager, click on "Tools" on the top-right header.
+ - On the DC-01 VM, in Server Manager, click on "Tools" on the top-right header.
  - Click "Active Directory Users and Computers"

 <img src="https://i.imgur.com/1wo2D3b.jpg.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

- - For this demo, we are going to create 2 new folders within mydomain.com (also known as "Organizational Unit")
+ - For this demo, we are going to create 2 new folders within mydomain.com also known as ("Organizational Unit")
    - Right-click "mydomain.com" on the left sidebar.
    - Hover "New", then click "Organizational Unit".